How To Budget for Inflation

 But she cautioned against cutting back too much and not giving yourself any flexibility: "If you're too strict, you might splurge and put yourself in debt."

 The same goes for other big-ticket goal purchases.
 Those goals might have been delayed already because of higher prices for things like new cars.
 Black said it's important to keep those goals in mind.
 They just should be a lower priority for a while.
+However, there are steps you can take to include fun in your budget.

 4. Reduce Spending on Food